 By Fatima Lawal Abdullahi

-Fatima Lawal Abdullahi is a student of Bayero University, Kano.
+Fatima Lawal Abdullahi is an undergraduate student at Bayero University, Kano